DartFrog .pet Info

 For keeping dart frogs:

 -You will maintain a vivarium which is an ecosystem that has flora (plants) and micro fauna.
-(Plants and beneficial insects).
+(Beneficial insects).

 Dart frogs will be dependent on you to provide the food you will likely need to produce yourself.
 Sounds scary, but it is very doable to those committed and and not being skittish around insects.